I gave Bug a broken arm for Christmas.

 After that, we played a little with Mr. Skeleton (one of my favorite halloween decorations, who is, admittedly, not anatomically correct- but good enough for this homeschool momma to make a point) and checked out his joints and how they moved.

+If you want to use a curriculum to cover human anatomy, check out Apologia’s Human Anatomy.
 The curriculum went over all the various types of joints and after seeing what we could see on the model, Bug spent some time feeling his own joints to consider how they worked.
 He completed an assignment in the curriculum where he needed to identify different kinds of joints, and drew a model of his own skeleton.

 Pin it for Later